 Campo dei Fiori and Piazza Farnese

 We finish our private tour in two extremely different piazzas.
 First in bustling Campo dei Fiori with its taverns and market stalls, a stop along the route pilgrims took on their way to St. Peter's, and once a site of public execution and torture.
 By contrast, Piazza Farnese is an aristocratic place of cardinals and popes.
-Home of the beautiful Giulia Farnese, lover of the ravenous Borgia Pope Alexander VI, and site of countless court intrigues, the piazza is dominated by two enormous basins found in the Baths of Caracalla which were re-adapted as fountains for the popes, symbolic of their legitimate succession from the ancient emperors.
+Home of the beautiful Giulia Farnese, lover of the decadent Borgia Pope Alexander VI, and site of countless court intrigues, the piazza is dominated by two enormous basins found in the Baths of Caracalla which were re-adapted as fountains for the popes - symbols of their legitimate succession from the ancient emperors.
 All this is overlooked by the Palazzo Farnese itself, sombre testament to Michelangelo's architectural talent.

 Join us on a private tour to truly understand Rome, and see how its picturesque streets, timeless piazzas and infinite history are all just waiting to be discovered.

 This is a leisurely walking tour through Rome city centre.